hbkworld/streaming-spec/dimensions.md

 Everything concerning the whole device or the stream.
 Examples:

-* Endianness of the binary data transferred.
 * Available Signals
+* Device status information

 #### Signal Specific Meta Information

 Everything describing the signal.
 Examples:

+* Endianness of the binary data transferred.
 * Signal name
 * Signal unit information

 ### Shortcomings of HBM Streaming Protocol

 The existing HBM Streaming Protocol emphasized on two dimensional signals.
 The first idea was a signal from a sensor that measures a quantity over time.
 Then we recognized that there are synchronous and asynchronous signals.
 Synchronous signals deliver values with a fixed data rate.
 Asynchronous signals deliver values at any time without a fixed rate (CAN bus).

 After specifying the HBM Streaming Protocol we recognized, that limiting to 2 dimensions was short sighted.
 There are sensors that deliver more than two dimensions.

+Furthermore there are signal types, like for example a spectrum, where one "value" is not just a single point but a collection of several points.

-We had to add something to support anything that did not fit in our scheme.
+We had to add something to support anything that did not fit in original scheme.
 Those additions resulted in so called patterns.
 There are several patterns for representing the different kinds of signals.